ontodev/robot/docs/validate.md

       --format HTML \
       --output-dir results/

-In this case, since an output format of HTML has been specified, two files: immune_exposures.html and immune_exposures_2.html will appear in the results/ directory.
+In this case two files: immune_exposures.html and immune_exposures_2.html will appear in the results/ directory.

 ## Validation rules

 ### Data file organisation

-Validation rules are read from the second row of the CSV file as follows:
+Validation rules are read from the second row of the CSV or TSV file.
+If the `--skip-row k` option is used, then the 'second row' is the second of the rows remaining in the table _after_ the kth row has been removed.
+Below is an example table.
+Note that validation rules must be specified per column, and are applied to the data in that column.

 |header A                        |header B                        |header C                     |
 |--------------------------------|--------------------------------|-----------------------------|